mengqimusic/Wingie2/ALT_TUNING.md

 By default, Wingie2 uses standard western tuning (equal temperament).
 As of version 3.1, eight additional tunings are available.
 These are the available tunings:

- * Centaur
+ * Centaur (Kraig Grady)
- * Harp of New Albion
+ * Harp of New Albion (Terry Riley)
  * Modified Harp of New Albion (septimal 7th)
- * Zeta Centauri
+ * Zeta Centauri (Margot Schulter)
- * Well Tuned Piano
+ * Well Tuned Piano (La Monte Young)
  * interleaved 1-3-5-7 hexanies
- * Meta Slendero (Meru C)
+ * Meta Slendro (Meru C, per Grady & Wilson)
  * Marwa extended

- Alternate tuning is enabled in two ways: by holding down the left mode button when starting the device; or using MIDI.
+ Alternate tuning is enabled in two ways: by holding down the **left Mode button** when starting the device; or using MIDI.
 The advantage of using MIDI is that it is unnecessary to restart the device, allowing the tuning to be changed on the fly.

  ## Enabling/Disabling Alternate Tuning at Startup

- Hold down the **left mode button** before plugging in the USB cable.The positions of the sliders will determine which alternate tuning will be used, as follows:
+ Hold down the **left Mode button** before plugging in the USB cable.The positions of the sliders will determine which alternate tuning will be used, as follows:

  | Left slider | Middle slider| right slider| tuning |
  |---|---|---|---|